National Assessment of Educational Progress: Criticism

 NAEP's heavy use of statistical hypothesis testing has drawn some criticism related to interpretation of results.
 For example, the Nation's Report Card reported "Males Outperform Females at all Three Grades in 2005" as a result of science test scores of 100,000 students in each grade.
 Hyde and Linn criticized this claim, because the mean difference was only 4 out of 300 points, implying a small effect size and heavily overlapped distributions.
 They argue that "small differences in performance in the NAEP and other studies receive extensive publicity, reinforcing subtle, persistent, biases."

-NAEP's choice of which answers to mark right or wrong has also been criticized.
+NAEP's choice of which answers to mark right or wrong has also been criticized, a problem which happens in other countries too.
 For example, a history question asked about the 1954 Brown v.
 Board of Education ruling, and explicitly referred to the 1954 decision which identified the problem, not the 1955 decision which ordered desegregation.
 NAEP asked students to "describe the conditions that this 1954 decision was designed to correct."
 They marked students wrong who mentioned segregation without mentioning desegregation.
 In fact the question asked only about existing conditions, not remedies, and in any case the 1954 decision did not order desegregation.
 The country waited until the 1955 Brown II decision to hear about "all deliberate speed."
 Another history question marked students wrong who knew the US fought Russians as well as Chinese and North Koreans in the Korean War.
 Other released questions on math and writing have had similar criticism.
 Math answers have penalized students who understand negative square roots, interest on loans, and errors in extrapolating a graph beyond the data.